BrandonTang89/bdd_engine/README.md

 ```

 ## Semantics
-### Parsing vs Execution
+### Exceptions
 When you give input, either via the REPL or using `source`, each statement of the input is parsed into an AST.
 If any statement is invalid, none of the statements are executed.
-The parser will return a list of parse errors which will be printed to the console.
+The parser will return a list of parser exceptions which will be printed to the console.

+During execution, if any statement is invalid, the execution will stop and the error will be printed to the console.
+The execution will not continue after the error.

 ### Symbolic Variable Declaration
 We declare symbolic variables using the `bvar` keyword.